StaMo: Unsupervised Learning of Generalizable Robot Motion from Compact State Representation: Experiments

 To validate our approach, we benchmark our latent action representation against several baselines.
 The first set of baselines tests the importance of our structured latent space against alternatives operating on raw data: Pooled Delta Image (using pixel-wise differences) and Delta DINOv2 Features (using feature-space differences).
 The second baseline, LAPA~\citep{ye2024latent}, contrasts our deterministic state-difference formulation with a state-of-the-art autoregressive model that generates latent action tokens.

 For a fair comparison, all representations are used to train an identical lightweight MLP.
 We evaluate non-generative methods across 1, 2, 4, and 8-step prediction horizons, while LAPA is assessed at its native 1-step horizon.
 Once trained, the MLP can directly map a current observation and a goal image to an executable action trajectory on the test set.
 The results in Figure~\ref{fig:LP-MSE} confirm the superiority of our method.
-Additional details are provided in Appendix~\ref{app:LP}.